-Healthy teeth are an important part of a child’s overall health and wellbeing and it’s important to get them into a dental care routine from an early age.
+Healthy teeth are an important part of a child’s overall health and well-being and it’s important to get them into a dental care routine from an early age.
+That’s why we have pulled together this handy post with dental tips for kids.

 As children grow, so do their teeth and they are an important part of their development.
 From the way they talk to the way they eat their food, good dental care for children forms an important foundation for long lasting oral health.